CompPhysics/QuantumComputingMachineLearning/README.md

   - _Reading recommendation_: Scherer, Mathematics of Quantum Computations, xxx

 ## February 5-9, 2024.
 Entanglement and entropies
-  - More on density matrices and measurements
   - Entanglement and Schmidt decomposition
-  - Review of Schmidt decomposition and entanglement
+  - Entropy as a measurement of entanglement
+  - Introduction to gates and calculations

 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week4
-  - _Reading recommendation_: Scherrer, Mathematics of Quantum Computations, xxx
+  - _Reading recommendation_: Hundt, chapter 2 and 3

 ## February 12-16, 2024.
   - Entropy and density matrices